keerthi377/Line-following-bot-/README(1).md

 eYRC Crop Drop Bot  - Task6
 Team ID: eYRC#1173
-Authors: Gowri Shankara Narayan, Joshua, Keerthi Sheevani, Nidhi
+Authors: Gowri Shankara Narayan, Joshua, Keerthi Sheevani, Nidhi Krishna

-Overview
+Overview:

 This project implements line-following robot using Reinforcement Learning (Q-learning) integrated with STM32 HAL drivers.
 The objective of this task is to develop a line-following algorithm (using PID or Reinforcement Learning) with support for line switching, and to demonstrate a complete pick-and-place mechanism within the given arena.
 The robot performs the following tasks: